-For over 40 years, Dave Smith has been contributing to the world of music by pioneering the technology that is now in widespread use, whether through the creation of the first polyphonic synthesizer in the 70′s, or his role in the development of MIDI technology in the 80′s.
-I met up with him at the recent NAMM show to talk about his work at company, Dave Smith Instruments, and career.
+For over 40 years, Dave Smith has been contributing to the world of music by pioneering the technology that’s now in widespread use, whether through creating the first polyphonic synthesizer in the 70′s, or his role in the development of MIDI technology in the 80′s.
+I met up with him at the recent NAMM show to talk about his company, Dave Smith Instruments, and his career.

 Probably 40, roughly.

 – Quite a few then.
 What are some of the newer products that DSI are showcasing this year at NAMM?

 One of our new products is the Prophet 12 module, which is a black module version of the Prophet 12 keyboard that we released six months ago.

 – Having been credited with making the first soft synth in the 90′s for Intel, how do you compare working with digital versus making analog synths?

 Well, there’s always been digital components to all DSI instruments.
 The Prophet 12 is a good example.
 It has digital oscillators with analog filters.
 That’s because the analog oscillators can’t do what we wanted them to do, so we couldn’t use them, which is okay.
 We don’t take sides between analog and digital.
 We’d rather build the kind of instruments that we want.
 But we think an analog filter and signal path are important, so we put those in.